DooHyun2/PolymerMI/README.md

   ![SHAP dependence: dopant_frac](results/shap_depend_dopant_frac.png)

-  Dopant fraction was selected for further analysis due to its strong non-linear contribution Dopant fraction was selected for further analysis due to its strong non-linear contribution Dopant fraction was selected for further analysis due to its strong non-linear contribution observed in the global SHAP summary.
+  Dopant fraction was selected for further analysis due to its strong non-linear contribution observed in the global SHAP summary.